 Getting Your Pins in Front of Maximum Eyes.

-There are 3 factors here, timing and number of followers and being good at Pinterest to start with, ie. Pinterest has to like you.
+There are 3 factors here, timing, how popular your account or board is and being good at Pinterest to start with, ie. Pinterest has to like you.

 Timing is hard, if, like me, you have followers right around the globe.
 Evenings and weekends are best for Pinterest, but who’s evening?
 Australia or the US?
-At the end of the day, it doesn’t matter that a large proportion of my existing followers are Australian, its new followers that I want and they’ll probably come from group boards, so I go for the US.
-There are more people in the US.
+For general travel I go for the US evening.
+For Australia specific travel I go for the evening in Australia and also, the evening in the US.
+US travellers will return to Australia eventually.

 Best times are reported to be :